What factors influence the need for reorganisation?

 - Church closure (where appropriate)

-Sometimes pastoral reorganisation will also involve changes to patronage and a review of housing provisions.
+Some pastoral reorganisation will involve changes to patronage and a review of housing provisions.

 What is involved?

-When reorganisation is being considered a meeting will be held to discuss the way forward with the PCC and the Archdeaconry Pastoral sub committee, chaired by the Archdeacon.
+When reorganisation is being considered a meeting will be held to discuss the way forward with the PCC(s) and the Archdeaconry Mission & Pastoral Working Party, chaired by the Archdeacon.
 In cases involving the possible closure of a church, a public meeting is held also involving local people and other interested parties.

 When draft proposals have been agreed they are reported to the Diocese’s Pastoral and Mission Committee.
-The pastoral team at the Diocesan Office then draw up the proposals and sent them out to PCCs, clergy, patrons, rural dean and deanery lay chairs in a two part consultation.
-The proposals are recommended to the Archbishop and, if there is general agreement, the proposals are brought into effect by means of a Pastoral Scheme or Order.
+The pastoral team at the Diocesan Office then manage a two stage consultation with all the interested parties: the PCCs, clergy, patrons, the area and lay dean and, where church closure is being considered, the parish or town council, Ward Councillors and the Local Planning Authority.
+If there is general agreement to the proposals, they are brought into effect by means of a Pastoral Scheme or Order.
 As a rough guide this process takes about 9 months, but can be longer.

-Usually the patron’s right of presentation to the benefice is suspended until the process is complete.
-This means that during this period the patron cannot “present” a priest to be vicar or rector.
-Instead the Archbishop licenses a priest to be Priest in Charge, which gives more flexibility for discussions to tale place.
-There's more information on this in a document below.
+Often the patron’s right of presentation to the benefice is suspended until the process is complete.
+This means that during this period the patron cannot “present” a minister to be vicar or rector.
+Instead the Archbishop may license a minister to be Priest in Charge, which gives more flexibility for discussions to take place.

 What should I do if I need advice?